 Whooping Cough

-After decades of slow growth, whooping cough cases exploded from 2023 to 2024, driven by large outbreaks in Europe and Asia after a drop in vaccine coverage for children during the COVID-19 pandemic.
+After decades of slow growth, the number of whooping cough cases exploded from 2023 to 2024, driven by large outbreaks in Europe and Asia after a drop in vaccine coverage for children during the COVID-19 pandemic.

 In 2025, large outbreaks in Japan and Australia have kept case counts high.
 Like that of other vaccine-preventable diseases, whooping cough's resurgence has been fueled by lower vaccination rates as well as waning immunity from pertussis vaccines.